Updated – Jan/2021

 - If your nipple retracts or become concave when compressed, then you have inverted nipple.

-You can stimulate your nipples with ice pack or a cold moist cloth.
+You can stimulate your nipples with an ice pack or cold moist cloth.
 If your nipple does not stick out, then you have a flat nipple.

 If you are still not sure, you can consult your health care practitioner.
 They will do a quick exam of your nipples and let you know if you have a flat nipple or inverted nipple.
 Regardless of your nipple shape, it does not affect your breast milk production or your ability to dispense it.

-If you think your nipples are flat during pregnancy, hormonal changes after birth of your baby may cause it to protrude naturally.
+If you think your nipples are flat during pregnancy, hormonal changes after the birth of your baby may cause them to protrude naturally.
 So you should take this test during pregnancy and after your baby arrives to check the status of your nipple.

 Why are my Nipples so Flat?

 Flat nipples are fairly common among women.
 The flat appearance of nipples changes when you become pregnant when skin elasticity changes.
-Breastfeeding also causes flat nipple to protrude naturally as baby latch on the areolas and drawing nipple out.
+Breastfeeding also causes the flat nipple to protrude naturally as a baby latch on the areolas and draws the nipple out.

 - It may be the result of the milk duct (lactiferous ducts) not being grown properly.